mozilla/pkipolicy/rootstore/policy.md

-3. CAs must maintain an online 24x7 repository mechanism whereby application software can automatically check online the current status of all unexpired certificates issued by the CA. For end-entity certificates:
+3. CAs must maintain an online 24x7 repository mechanism whereby application software can automatically check online the current status of all unexpired certificates issued by the CA.

-    -   CRLs must be updated and reissued at least every seven days, and the value of the nextUpdate field shall not be more than ten days beyond the value of the thisUpdate field; or
+    For end-entity certificates, CRLs must be updated and reissued at least every seven days, and the value of the nextUpdate field shall not be more than ten days beyond the value of the thisUpdate field.

-    -   if the CA provides revocation information via an Online Certificate Status Protocol (OCSP) service, it must update that service at least every four days.
-OCSP responses from this service must have a defined value in the nextUpdate field, and it must be no more than ten days after the thisUpdate field.
+    For end-entity certificates, if the CA provides revocation information via an Online Certificate Status Protocol (OCSP) service:
+    - it must update that service at least every four days; and
+    - responses must have a defined value in the nextUpdate field, and it must be no more than ten days after the thisUpdate field; and
+    - the value in the nextUpdate field must be before or equal to the notAfter date of all certificates included within the BasicOCSPResponse.certs field or, if the certs field is omitted, before or equal to the notAfter date of the CA certificate which issued the certificate that the BasicOCSPResponse is for.

 4. We require that all CAs whose certificates are distributed with our software products provide us an updated statement annually of